|

 event placement for your athletes.

-7-8 meets, the start times are approximate.
+is approximate.
 If there are any delays

 resulting from an earlier meet that morning, we will start the next meet as